 - National Criminal History check: A fingerprint-based search of both the DPS database of crimes committed in Texas and the Federal Bureau of Investigation (FBI) database of crimes committed within the United States.

 - Texas Law Enforcement Telecommunications System (TLETS) check: A name-based search of the TLETS system which contains national crime information databases.
 This system can only be accessed in specific circumstances when investigating reports of child abuse, neglect, or exploitation.

 - Central Registry check: A search of the Central Registry of reported cases of child abuse and neglect in Texas.
 The Central Registry is maintained by DFPS and identifies people who have been found by Child Protective Services, Adult Protective Services, or Child Care Licensing to have abused, neglected, or exploited victims under age 18.

 - DFPS History check: A search of the records of abuse/neglect/exploitation investigations in Texas and any services provided as a result of these investigations.
 These internal records are maintained by DFPS and the search identifies all Child Protective Services, Adult Protective Services, and Child Care Licensing case documentation that references the specific person, regardless of the person’s role or relationship in the case.
 Not all results found by a DFPS History search will constitute a match for the purpose of a background check, as this is dependent on the policy for that particular population and the parameters that apply.

-- Out-of-State Abuse/Neglect History check: A search of another state’s records of reported child abuse and neglect cases that identifies people who have been found to have abused or neglected a child.
-These searches are requested on individuals as part of the process of a home being verified or approved for foster care or adoption.
-These checks may also be requested for ongoing casework purposes.
+- Out-of-State Abuse/Neglect History check: A search of another state’s or territory’s records of reported child abuse and neglect cases that identifies people who have been found to have abused or neglected a child.
+Checks for abuse and neglect history in other states may be required by DFPS for good cause, such as a reasonable belief that the subject of the check may have history.